Mosel & Saar

 Day 1: Embarkation in Mettlach between 2 and 3 pm, 9 mi.
 (15 km)

 From Mettlach, the route leads north along the Saar.
 Around the little village of Saarhölzbach, the Saarland is left behind and the Rheinland Pfalz is entered.
-The history of this little village goes back to the year 802 and the government of Charlemagne, also known as Charles the Great, King of Franks, King of Italy and the first Holy Roman Emperor.
-Destination today is Saarburg from where it is about 15 km. to the Mosel.
-Don’t forget to go for a walk through the old town center with the famous waterfalls and visit the old city castle.Day 3: Saarburg - nearby Trier, 22 or 28 mi.
-(35 or 45 km)
+The history of this little village goes back to the year 802 and the government of Charlemagne, also known as Charles the Great, King of Franks, King of Italy, and the first Holy Roman Emperor.
+The destination today is Saarburg from where it is about 15 km. to the Mosel.
+Don’t forget to go for a walk through the old town center with the famous waterfalls and visit the old city castle.Day 3: Saarburg - outskirts of Trier, 22 mi.
+(35 km)

 Today you switch rivers in the historical city of Konz, leaving the Saar behind and then following the Mosel towards Luxembourg.
 It was around the year 365 A.D. that the river inspired the Roman teacher Magnus Ausonius to write his hymn Mosella: